Note: The 2017-2018 documents contains both a Curriculum Sequence and an Advising Checklist.

 The Music Department's Events Calendar is now maintained online in the Events and Festivals menu.

 For students requesting a General Recital, please note that the deadline to submit piano scores is three weeks prior to the recital.
-Scores may be submitted to the music office or directly to Dr. Bowman.
+Scores may be submitted to the music office or directly to Dr. Cayres.

 Students who feel they have legitimate grievances concerning policies or persons connected with the Department of Music should follow the steps listed below.
 If the grievance lies in the area of a grade appeal, please consult the EIU Grade Appeal website.